min2ha/ukwa-site/content/target/55406/index.en.md

   "subject": "Brexit"
 }

-# Slaughter and May: Brexit Essentials: Legally Leaving: The Great Repeal Bill White Paper

 On 30 March 2017, the Government published a White Paper titled “Legislating for the United Kingdom’s Withdrawal from the European Union” which describes the scheme of the Great Repeal Bill.
 This briefing comments on the White Paper